gpslab/gpslab-controller/README.md

 ## Usage

-Create new control for bind jQuery datepicker to input and register it in controller:
+Create new control for bind [the jQuery datepicker](https://jqueryui.com/datepicker/) to input and register it in
+controller:

 ```js
 Controller.registerControl('form-date', element => $(element).datepicker({dateFormat: 'yy-mm-dd'}));